Guide To Rubber Gasket Materials That Can Take The Heat

 What to know when choosing heat-resistant rubber

 Elastomeric materials are sensitive to temperature, light, oxygen, moisture, heat and mechanical pressure.
-Choosing an elastomeric material that can stand up to these tough conditions will ensure a lasting gasket, not to mention the safety of the end user.
-Otherwise, the material will age, crack and eventually fail to hold the seal.
+When used in demanding applications like electrical enclosure gaskets, electrical magnetic interference (EMI) protection and battery powered electronics, it’s important to select materials that can stand up to these tough conditions.
+Doing so will ensure the longevity of the gasket, not to mention the safety of the end user.

 What temperatures can rubber materials stand?